 She had tragically lost her three-year-old or first born to cancer years ago and created this foundation to help people pay for.
 The cost of cancer care when their kids get it.
 I mean, it’s, it’s, it probably, isn’t much more challenging in your life than that.
 And no, and no one’s prepared for it financially and certainly not emotionally.

 We learned about the issue and just, you know, sit here and you know, this, this should help.
 And I mean, she said literally, and this is a quote I’m actually reading it.
-Cause I didn’t want to miss quota right now with COVID 19 and the quickly approaching flu season, a major concern I have.
+Cause I didn’t want to misquote her right now with COVID 19 and the quickly approaching flu season, a major concern I have is how we’re going to keep Lily safe back to appointments.

-Is how we’re going to keep Lily safe back to appears.
-Technology donation is giving me complete peace of mind that we’ve taken every measure available to provide a clean and safe environment for my family.
-I mean, they have to go to hotels and driving cars and go to the hospitals and peace of mind for me, especially in times like we’re living can be measured.
+Technology donation is giving me complete peace of mind that we’ve taken every measure available to provide a clean and safe environment for the family.
+I mean, they have to go to hotels and driving cars and go to the hospitals and peace of mind for me, especially in times like we’re living can’t be measured.

 That’s just beautiful.
 Thank you.
 Thank you.
 See you.
 We have obviously units that can travel if they’re taking something with them to hotels and into hospital rooms.
 And, but you say you have other units that are larger, that are for hospitals.
 Well, yeah, that’s a great question.
 So we have.
 If I may, we have nearly a hundred products for virtually every configuration.

 We have portables, small, big, we have personal units.
 You wear around your neck.
 We have mobile units.
 You can put in your car, smaller units.
 You can take on the airplane with you to your hotel.
 If you’re traveling globally, we have all kinds of products that go into your central heating and air conditioning systems.